williamalvarez92/Space-Invaders/README.md

 Also, basic functions.
 I learnt how to structure them so that they look clear and easy to read, for me and for anyone using the code.

 #### Future Features ⭐
-1) Improve the score rating
+1) Improve the score rating.
 2) Add event listeners and styling to the barricades so that they can also get hit.
-3) Add a high scoreboard and save scores from previous plays
+3) Add a high scoreboard and save scores from previous plays.
-4) Add different themes
+4) Add different themes.
-5) Make the button controls more mobile-friendly
+5) Make the button controls more mobile-friendly.
-6) Sound
+6) Sound.

 #### Bugs 🐛
 1) Removing enemies that are dead properly.